jzerbe/jzerbe.github.com/_posts/2017-08-20-san-carlos-de-bariloche.md

 If you feel at home in a ski town and speak a little Spanish, you'll fit in great here.

 ### The snowboarding destination
-I first heard about Bariloche from a coworker as was retelling stories from his 2nd or 3rd retirement.
-I just had to get some more snow action when the 14ers of Colorado are snow free!

 The [Catedral Alta Patagonia](https://www.catedralaltapatagonia.com/) resort is a 20-30 minute drive from the town of [San Carlos de Bariloche](https://goo.gl/maps/d1yG2A4cdGk); 40 with morning rush-hour traffic.
 This is probably my favorite mix of big-mountain snowboarding, as the